Hahmedsid/AI-Voice-Receptionist/README.md

 └── README.md
 ```

----

-## Setup / Replication

-> ⚠️ This project integrates with external services.
-You will need active accounts on Retell AI and Make.com, and a running OpenEMR instance.

-### Prerequisites
-- Retell AI account — import the agent blueprint
-- Make.com account — import the scenario blueprint
-- OpenEMR instance (self-hosted or demo)

-### Steps
-1. Import `make/Houston_Medical_Center_Flow_blueprint.json` into Make.com
-2. Update the `Retell_Conversational_Voice` webhook URL in Retell's tool settings
-3. Configure OpenEMR OAuth credentials in Make.com's connection manager
-4. Import `retell/Houston_Medical_Center_Receptionist.json` into Retell AI
-5. Publish the agent and assign a phone number

----

-## About

-Clinia was built to explore how AI can reduce friction at the point of entry into the healthcare system — making care more accessible for patients and more manageable for the clinics serving them.

 This project reflects hands-on experience integrating production AI voice systems with real healthcare infrastructure, building automation pipelines that handle sensitive patient data reliably, and navigating the operational constraints of clinical environments.